byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 #### Are we all on the Slack channel?

 Follow the Slack invitation that is waiting in your student email.
-If you don't see an invite, you can join through [this link](https://join.slack.com/t/byuidss/signup) and then ask @Asher to add you to the class channel.
-(Make sure you tell him what class you're in!!)
+If you don't see an invite, you can join through [this link](https://join.slack.com/t/byuidss/signup) and then ask "@Aj Averett"  to add you to the class channel.

 <br>